davwys/arduino-sport-to-mavlink/README.md

 Here's how to wire up an Arduino Nano for this project.
 Note that for other Arduinos, pinouts may vary.
 This graph assumes the arduino is powered with 5V via USB - you can power it directly from the TX module as well (by connecting to + on the S.Port), but make sure the voltage matches what your Arduino supports!
 Bluetooth was tested with a HC-05 module at 38400 bauds, others will most likely work as well.
 If you need a different baud rate, make sure to change it in the setup{}.
+You might need to use a voltage divider for your HC-05's RXD pin, as it may use 3.3V logic.
+Mine works without one for some reason.

 ![Alt text](wiring.jpg?raw=true "Title")